 There may occasionally be places available for late applicants.
-Do contact the Registrar if you would like your son to be considered outside the timeframe below.
+Please contact the Registrar if you would like your son to be considered outside the timeframe below.

 We would be delighted to welcome you and your son on a visit to the Junior School in the months prior to application.
 You will gain an invaluable insight into what makes our school so unique from our chatty Junior School boys and have an opportunity to meet the Master, Helen Pike and our Head of Junior School, Mr Skipwith.
 You will find information about our open events on our Open Events and our Admissions Dates will guide you through the timeline for application, including test and interview dates.

 To register please complete the online registration form.
 You will be required to upload an electronic copy of your son’s birth certificate or passport and make an online payment of the £100 registration fee.
-There is no need to register a very long time in advance, but do please bear the 31 st October deadline in mind.
+We accept applications on a rolling basis throughout the year for Junior School places, but we encourage you to bear the 31st October deadline in mind if you can.
 In the weeks leading up to our tests, we will contact you to ask more information about your son’s hobbies and interests and we will also ask for a reference from his current school at this stage.

 We can see that the school makes a great effort into getting to know each child, in a very relaxed atmosphere.Parent of a Junior School Candidate